asisamko/FloodifyNGL/README.md

 - You do not need to install any pip packages
 - Spam random generated messages
 - Create a custom list of messages
-- Hide device info from receiver
+- Hide device info from the receiver

 ## Installation and usage: